 Note that LOS dependent mmW scenarios may be more in line with Rician fading, which incorporates the number of LOS paths, or Nakagami-$m$ fading that can be a mean value approximation of the Rician fading by adjusting its shape factor $m$.
-The Rayleigh model in this paper nevertheless enables better tractability while providing at least a lower bound of the maximized DL rate under Nakagami-$m$ fading.
+The Rayleigh model in this paper, nevertheless, enables better tractability while providing at least a lower bound of the maximized DL rate under Nakagami-$m$ fading.
 That is because the signal-to-interference-plus-noise ($\SINR$) with Nakagami-$m$ fading is lower bounded by the value with Rayleigh fading, verified via a stochastic ordering technique \cite{JLee:14}.

-The transmitted directional mmW signal has a main lobe beam width $\theta$ radian, and its beam center $\Theta \in [0, 2\pi]$ pointing at the associated user (or BS).
-The received signal powers at the same distances within the mainlobe are assumed to be identical, and sidelobes are neglected for simplicity.
-Accordingly, at a receiver, interferers are the transmitters whose main lobes cover the location of the receiver.
-When interference is treated as noise, by the aid of Slyvnyak's theorem \cite{StoyanBook:StochasticGeometry:1995}, DL/UL mmW $\SINR$ at a typical user (or BS) is represented as:
+At a typical DL user and at an UL BS, the mmW $\SINR$ is then given as: